Eacred/eacrdata/README.md

 ```

 _It is recommended that you avoid setting `sync-status-limit` as a value larger
-than 1000 especially if your machine struggles handling ecrdata normal load.
+than 1000 especially if your machine struggles handling eacrdata normal load.
 Setting a larger value might worsen your situation especially when you try to
 load processor intensive pages like `/ticketpool`._